 Jeffery Hicks is a Microsoft MVP in Windows PowerShell and an IT veteran with many years of experience, much of it spent as an IT consultant specializing in Microsoft server technologies with an emphasis in automation and efficiency.

-Course Overview Hi everyone.
-My name is Jeff Hicks and I want to welcome you to my new course, Your First Day with PowerShell.
-I'm a long time PowerShell teacher, author and speaker.
-You've probably seen one or more of my Pluralsight courses, have a copy of a book I've written or maybe you've sat in on one of my many conference sessions I've done over the years.
-I've covered a lot of PowerShell topics often assuming the audience has some previous experience.
-That's not the case with my latest work.
-In this course I'm assuming you've never opened up a PowerShell prompt and have no idea of what to do first.
-My goal is to be your guide during your first day with PowerShell.
-During your first day the most important skill is knowing how to use the help system.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Jeff.
+Fix and want to welcome you to my new course your first day with PowerShell.
+I'm a longtime PowerShell teacher, author and speaker.
+You've probably seen one or more.
+My Pluralsight courses have a copy of a book I've written.
+Or maybe you've sat in on one of my many conference sessions I've done over the years.
+I've covered a lot of PowerShell topics, often assuming the audience has some previous experience.
+That's not the case with my latest work in this course, I'm assuming you've never opened up a PowerShell prompt and have no idea of what to do First, my goal is to be your guide during your first day with PowerShell during your first day.
+The most important skill is knowing how to use the help system.
 So we'll spend some time going over all the details you need to know.
-Of course you want to know how to run commands.
-Or for that matter, figure out what you can run.
+Of course, you want to know how to run commands or, for that matter, figure out what you can run.
 Got you covered there as well.
-I'll introduce you to the PowerShell consoles and give you some customization tips and try to demystify the entire process.
-Along the way you'll get a quick intro into aliases, cmdlets, providers, psdrives and a bit more.
-By the end of this course I hope you'll be comfortable enough to get around the shell and have some basic skills so that you can continue learning and using PowerShell on your own.
+I'll introduce you to the PowerShell consoles and give you some customization tips and try to demystify the entire process along the way.
+You'll get a quick intro into aliases.
+Cmdlet is providers, PS drives and a bit more.
+By the end of this course, I hope you'll be comfortable enough to get around the shell and have some basic skills so that you can continue learning and using PowerShell on your own.
 I also want you to realize that using and learning PowerShell doesn't have to be complicated.
 In fact, it should be fun.
-I hope you'll let me guide you on your first day with PowerShell, my latest course at Pluralsight.
+I hope you'll let me guide you on your first day with PowerShell.
+My latest course at Pluralsight.
+Yeah.